top of page

 Maya was dreading having to lay off the LlamaDama team.
 Maya knew that if EvolveEdge were forced into a round of layoffs, a host of problems could occur.
 The company would lose valuable institutional knowledge, and the remaining employees could lose confidence in the sustainability of the business.

 Maya let Zari know about her predicament.
 Luckily, Zari had worked with employers who were facing layoffs before, and was aware of a government subsidy that could be leveraged to offset the cost of upskilling current staff.
-Not only that, but Zari had connections with another local nonprofit who had just designed a training course related to the new Zebra line of business for another area employer.
+Not only that, but Zari had connections with another local nonprofit that had just designed a training course related to the new Zebra line of business for another area employer.
 That nonprofit was more than willing to meet with EvolveEdge and customize the training for its team.

 Alex: New technical skills enable him to move into a new role and remain at EvolveEdge.